Reebey/auto-hide-taskbar-on-mouse-click/README.md

 If you ever got annoyed by the taskbar popping up unexpectedly and interrupting your workflow, this tool is for you.

+> _Note: This script was written with the Windows taskbar auto-hide option enabled.
+>
 ---

 ## Features